AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 The subteam looks forward to further experimentation and iteration to analyze and improve the system, and to eventually develop a practical reactor.

-**[Sometimes when you mention other sections in your report, you link them and other times you don't.
-Either way, could you keep it consistent?]**

 # Manual

 ### Special Components